crrobinson14/crone/README.md

 });
 ```

-Tasks can be very sophisticated:
+Tasks can have very sophisticated schedules:

 ```js
 crone.register({